albar965/albar965.github.io/pages/24/littlenavmapchangelog.md

 * Fixed Maddog X export to use correct file extension `mdr`.
 * Fixed missing `=` in cruise altitude for BBS Airbus export. [#396](https://github.com/albar965/littlenavmap/issues/396)
-* Made loading of X-Plane FMS flight plans more tolerant for wrong `DIRECT` instead of `DRCT` which comes from incorrect SimBrief plans.
+* Made loading of X-Plane FMS flight plans more tolerant for wrong `DIRECT` instead of `DRCT` which comes from incorrect simBrief plans.
 * Fixed issue where flight plan was saved in wrong format when exporting to clean PLN.
 * Added flight plan table export to HTML page. [#4](https://github.com/albar965/littlenavmap/issues/4)
 * Fixed issue when saving flight plans from airports with empty names which could crashes Prepar3D.